theta-data/theta-data-api/docs/theta-rpc.md

 ## GetGcpByHeight

-this field return the information of the guardian node **Query Parameters**
+This field returns the information of the guardian node.

-- height: the block height,optional,if empty,will
+**Query Parameters**

-  use the latest finalized block height.
+- height: the block height, optional.
+By default, the height of the latest finalized block will be returned.

 **Fields**